Trevodorax/python-breathing/README.md

 # python-breathing
-Simple app to do some breathing exercises
+Simple app with graphical interface to do some breathing exercises

 # Run it locally
 - install python3